House decides Nancy Pelosi’s criticism of Trump violates chamber rules

 “As such, remarks may not refer to the President as a racist, having made ‘racial slurs’ or ‘racial epithets’” the manual reads.

-According to the Congressional Research Service, if the House votes that Mrs. Pelosi’s comments violated the rules, she could be barred from speaking on the floor for the rest of the day.
+According to the Congressional Research Service, Mrs. Pelosi could be punished by being barred from speaking on the floor for the rest of the day.

 Several other warnings about this rule, which also extends to other members of Congress, had to be issued throughout the debate.

-However, earlier on Tuesday, Majority Leader Steny Hoyer argued that the resolution itself wouldn’t cross any lines because the criticism was aimed at tweets not the president.
+However, earlier Tuesday, Mr. Hoyer argued that the resolution itself wouldn’t cross any lines because the criticism was aimed at tweets not the president.

 “We’re condemning the language that was used, not the president himself,” he said.

-Rep. Emanuel Cleaver, who was serving as chair, stepped down out of frustration.
+Rep. Emanuel Cleaver, who was serving as chairman, stepped down out of frustration.

-“Unfairness is not enough because we want to just fight,” he said before dropping the gavel.
+“Unfairness is not enough because we want to just fight,” the Missouri Democrat said before dropping the gavel.

 The Washington Times Comment Policy